mahdi-cpp/QmlScrcpy/README.md

 * freedom: free and open source software

 #### Qml Benefits
+* You can embed [scrcpy](https://github.com/Genymobile/scrcpy) inside your qml project
-* Screen Buffers are render by native OpenGl, No requirement to external library similar GStreamer or LibVlc
+* Screen buffers are render by native OpenGl inside Qml, No requirement to external library similar GStreamer or LibVlc
 * You Can Use Animation, Scale, Rotation

-## Requirement
+## Requirements

 My Ubuntu Version
 ```
 lsb_release -a